Melolontha hippocastani: Life cycle

-Mating behaviour
+Behaviour and ecology

 Mate searching

 Mating behaviour primarily occurs during flight periods at dusk, during which beetles hover around tree tops.
 During this time, females and males mate several times, and mating lasts for several hours.
-Then the females oviposit in the soil, which causes severe tree damage from their feeding on tree roots.
+Then the females oviposit in the soil, which causes severe tree damage from them feeding on the tree roots.
 The swarming flights are mainly performed by males, while females stay in their host trees and continue feeding.
 Males are subsequently drawn towards damage-induced green leaf volatiles allowing location of mechanically damaged foliage, which allows males to locate females based on the leaves they have eaten.
-In order to distinguish between nonspecific leaf damage and damage caused by feeding females, male cockchafers orientate by a sex attractant.
+In order to distinguish between nonspecific leaf damage and damage caused by feeding females, male cockchafers orientate by a sex attractant which is released by the adult females.
 Research has investigated the role of sex pheromones of the scarab beetle on mating behaviour.

-Volatiles and sexual dimorphism
+Volatiles and pheromones

-One study demonstrates that male M. hippocastani are attracted to volatiles emitted by damaged leaves and conspecific females.
 Although both male and female beetles showed a physiological response to these volatiles, only males exhibited behavioural responses, suggesting that the volatile response reflects a mate-finding strategy rather than a search for feeding resources.

 A variety of compounds have been analysed in research to identify which compound serves as a sex pheromone in M. hippocastani, and the mechanism by which it takes action.
-One research study determined that mate-finding behaviour in M. hippocastani is driven by males locating females using olfactory cues such as green leaf volatiles and 1,4-benzoquinone, along with the species' sexual dimorphism.
-Both males and females contain 1,4-benzoquinone; however studies showed that female extracts provoked a higher number of landings than male extracts.
-This finding led to further analysis on the quantities of 1,4-benzoquinone in each sex, which were found to be higher in females, suggesting its role in attracting males.
+One research study determined that mate-finding behaviour in M. hippocastani is driven by males locating females using olfactory cues such as green leaf volatiles and 1,4-benzoquinone, along with the species' sexual dimorphism, which is the physiological difference between both the male and female cockchafer.
+Both males and females contain 1,4-benzoquinone; however it has been shown that female extracts provoked a higher number of landings than male extracts.
+This finding led to a further analysis on the quantities of 1,4-benzoquinone in each sex, which were found to be higher in females, suggesting its role in attracting males.
 This compound, known for its defensive function in arthropods, is hypothesised to have evolved into a sex pheromone in M. hippocastani.
-Thus, research suggests a dual function of benzoquinones as both mate attractants and defense compounds.
+Thus, research on M. hippocastani show a dual function of 1,4-benzoquinone as both, a mate attractant and as a defense compound.
 Further research is exploring other compounds' roles to develop semiochemical-based methods for controlling M. hippocastani populations.